-Ospreys are nesting at Foulshaw Moss Nature Reserve.
+Ospreys use Foulshaw Moss Nature Reserve as a nesting site.
 To visit for free see the directions below.
 Work to install board walks is ongoing but visitors can get to the raised viewing platform.

 This nature reserve is an internationally rare lowland raised peatbog.
 High and stable water levels are essential to the health and long term future of the bog.
 Unfortunately this bog has suffered in the past from a steady lowering of water levels and a gradual deterioration of the peatland and its wildlife.

 In partnership with Natural England, the Trust has been carrying out significant habitat restoration works which aim to raise water levels and secure the long term future of Foulshaw Moss.
 Conifer trees have been removed from around the edges as they have served to dry the peat and excavators have blocked drains and created small low bunds that retain water on the bog.

 Following the completion of restoration works, improvements to parking and access will be made, with new walkways and signage planned.
 Slowly we are seeing the characteristic bog vegetation of Sphagnum moss, cotton grass, cranberry and bog rosemary reclaiming the site.